 Bamboo is edible and is often used in Asian and Oriental cooking.
 Bamboo leaves and shoots are also the staple diet of pandas and elephants.
 The type of bamboo that is used to make bamboo fabric, is not the variety that is eaten by pandas.
 The antioxidant properties of bamboo also make it a natural food preservative.

 There are more than one billion people in the world that live in bamboo houses with many schools and houses in Bali built from bamboo.
-According to UNESCO 70 hectares of bamboo will produce sufficient material to build a thousand homes, so saving the diminishing forests and helping our planet as no land degradation or environmental upset occurs.
+According to UNESCO, 70 hectares of bamboo will produce sufficient material to build a thousand homes.
+Thus, saving the diminishing forests and helping our planet as no land degradation or environmental upset occurs.

 Why choose Bamboo fiber products?